Hyper-V server connection

 NoteMounting the VM disks may not be immediate.
 Once started, the process will make a copy of the disks to work from.
 Once copied, subsequent mounts/restore requests will be significantly faster.

-Review your selections and click Finish.
+Review your selections, and then click Finish.

 Select the files and folders to restore.